-1.3 Approved SPA Software and Custom Fort Collins Report
+1.3 Approved SPA Software and Compliance Report

-The currently approved energy modeling software for SPA compliance is the most current version of REM/RateTM published by Architectural Energy Corporation (AEC).
+The currently approved energy modeling software for SPA compliance is the most current version of REM/RateTM published by Noresco, Ekotrope RATER software, and EnergyGauge USA.
+(For the purpose of examples, REM/Rate references are used within this guide and do not constitute a recommendation of software.)